Addiction Treatment

 In addition to low premiums, there are no or minimal deductibles with an HMO insurance plan.
 The deductible is the amount you spend on covered health services before your insurance provider starts covering medical costs.
 Though there are little to no deductible payments, your insurance provider will charge you a co-pay for each clinical visit, prescription, or test.
 Co-pay charges tend to be low under an HMO plan, usually at $5, $10, or $20 per service, which minimizes the overall cost of out-of-pocket payments.

 For most people, the HMO insurance plan provides coverage for drug and alcohol addiction and rehabilitation treatment as one of the EHBs.
 However, the amount of coverage for rehab treatment will vary from client to client.
 It will also depend on the rehab treatment facility, the type of program enrolled, and the specific services received.
-For example, the HMO insurance plan might cover all or at least part of the costs of the following:

 Co-occurring mental health treatments.